The Complicated Importance Of Abortion To Trump Voters

 Biden wants there to be a federal law protecting the right to an abortion.
 (He did, however, flip-flop early in the campaign on whether there should be a ban on federal funding being used for abortions.
 He ultimately said he opposed such a ban.)

 Trump, meanwhile, wants Roe v.
-Wade overturned, and has said he only supports abortion rights in cases of rape, incest, or protecting a mother's life.
-If he is re-elected, he almost certainly will have a chance to name at least one conservative justice to the U.S. Supreme Court, possibly overturning the decision that legalized abortion in the U.S.
+Wade overturned and has said he only supports abortion rights in cases of rape, incest or protecting a mother's life.
+If he is reelected, he almost certainly will have a chance to name at least one conservative justice to the U.S. Supreme Court, possibly overturning the decision that legalized abortion in the U.S.

 Figuring out how important abortion is to the electorate as a whole depends on which polls you look at — and how you ask the question.